kichirouhoshino/roddy-flatpaks/README.md

 ``` bash
 flatpak remote-add roddy-flatpak https://kichirouhoshino.github.io/roddy-flatpaks/index.flatpakrepo
 ```
+Most of the apps I publish has a metainfo so it shows up in your graphical package manager.
 This repo relies on Flathub for its runtimes.

 ## Currently serving:
 - sh.ppy.osu
 - net.badlion.BadlionClient
 - com.pixelomer.ShijimaQt
-- music.deadbeef.player (Can't build extension yet)
+- music.deadbeef.player

-Until I can get my packages to show up in your download managers, you will have to install flatpaks via terminal.